jesscrees/error-find/README.md

 # Error Find
 This game teaches you to find mistakes in written text.

-## Project Details

-### Tech Stack
+## Tech stack
-This project uses [Next.js](https://nextjs.org/), as it is a production-ready framework that works well for creating static sites.
-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+- [Next.js](https://nextjs.org/) - a production-ready framework that works well for creating static sites.

-### Designs
-The wireframe designs represent the flow of the app, [here are the wireframes in Adobe XD](https://xd.adobe.com/view/36feaa87-e6e3-4cc4-4acc-91842640b5b1-40cf/screen/16c083b5-d6a7-4a5d-9ace-b8e20aa84a27).

-### Data
-The data for the quiz is provided via an API.
-[Here is the mock API that is used in this project](https://s3.eu-west-2.amazonaws.com/interview.mock.data/payload.json).
-There are 2 types of questions that can come from the API and their data structure differs slightly.

-### Hosting
-This code is automatically deployed to [Vercel](https://error-find.vercel.app/) when ever a change is pushed to the main branch of this repo on GitHub.
-Vercel created Next.js so their deployment process works very smoothly with Next.js projects.
+- Hosted on [AWS](https://main.d2pi1shfsx45in.amplifyapp.com/) and [Vercel](https://error-find.vercel.app/).
+Code is automatically deployed whenever a change is pushed up to the main branch of this repo.
+- ESLint embedded in the project for linting.
+- Prettier embedded in the project for consistent formatting.

+## Project structure
+- src/components - contains all of the components used across all of the pages.
+  - src/components/componentName - if a component is styled then it lives in its own folder where the logic and styling are kept together.
+- src/constants - contains any constants that are needed site-wide.
+In this app, that means the text used on the screen that doesn't come directly from the API.
+- src/pages - contains each of the screens shown in the app.
+- src/styles - contains the global styles as well as the 2 screen styles shown in the app.
+- src/types - contains the types used in the app.
+- src/helpers.ts - utility functions that are used site-wide.

-## How to run this project
+## How to run this project locally
 First, install the dependencies for this project:
 ```bash
 npm install